No products in the cart.

 - Twine, string, or ribbon

-- A craft stick, basswood dowel (like these) or a twig for the mast
+- A craft stick or dowel like these, or a twig for the mast (you can use BIRCH5 at Woodpecker Crafts for 5% off!)

 - A glue stick and hot glue gun (I like using this low-temp kind with kids)